hilalcosgun/hilalcosgun/README.md

 ### Hi!
 I am Hilal.
-I am a freshman computer science student at Bilkent University.
+I am a 3rd year computer science student at Bilkent University.

 <!--
 **hilalcosgun/hilalcosgun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.